 In particular, there will always be a semi-diurnal component to the potential, in addition to (and larger than) whatever diurnal component there may be.
 So the usual case is that there will be two high-tide potentials and two low-tide potentials per day, but one of the high-tide potentials will be higher than the other.

-And as mentioned before, the way that the water responds to this driving force is very complex, depending on quirks of geography.
+As mentioned before, the way that the water responds to this driving force is very complex, depending on quirks of geography.
 Resonances and all that.

 Finally, there are many non-tidal effects on the water that are as large or larger than the tidal effects.
 Weather systems produce wind and low pressure that move water around.
 Earthquakes can move spectacular amounts of water around.